After sold out shows in 2016 and 2017 the Gibraltar International Magic Festival is getting ready to make the 2018 edition another year to remember.

 The 2018 Gibraltar International Magic Festival will bring together award-winning illusionists from all over the world in a truly international spectacular week bringing you the magic of passion, illusion and people who dare to dream.

-A total of over 10,000 tickets were sold over the previous two editions of the festival and this year there will once again be stage shows and workshops.
+A total of over 10,000 tickets were sold over the previous two editions of the festival and this year there will once again be stage shows and workshops and it was no less than any Virtual corporate magic show.

 Tickets starting from as little as £12.50 are on sale online at www.buytickets.gi, www.Magic.gi and from the John Mackintosh Hall ticket office as from 9th October from 11 am – 2 pm daily.
 A range of free events is also on offer.